How to upgrade a Python package with pip

-Upgrading one installed Python package is useful when a dependency needs a security fix, bug fix, or compatibility update without moving the rest of the environment at the same time.
-A targeted package upgrade keeps the change set smaller than a full dependency refresh and makes it easier to confirm exactly which distribution changed.
+When one dependency needs a security fix, bug fix, or compatibility update, upgrading only that Python package limits the change to the distribution that actually needs to move.
+A targeted package upgrade keeps the rest of the environment in place and makes it easier to confirm which version changed.

 The supported workflow is to run the upgrade through the same interpreter that owns the package, usually as python -m pip inside an active virtual environment on POSIX shells or py -m pip on Windows.
 Current pip behavior leaves an installed package unchanged unless --upgrade is supplied, and the default only-if-needed upgrade strategy moves indirect dependencies only when the upgraded package requires newer versions.